University of Sulaimani: History

-The university was founded and secured by Professor Dr. Mohammed Mohammed Salih Beg in 1968 (Professor of Modern European History, History of England and Political Science).
-It was his primary aim in 1958 after gaining his PhD in 1957 from the University of Chicago -United States of America.
-The university was consisted of five faculties Medicine, Engineering, Science, Agriculture and faculty of Art, but during the years that followed, the number of faculties increased dramatically as a result of growing demands for higher education in the country.
-In 1981, Ba'ath Regime transferred this academic establishment to the city of Erbil (Hawler) because of political activities against the regime, changing the name to University of Salahaddin.
+The university was founded in 1968 by the Iraqi government pursuant to Act No. 143 of 1968.
+This was largely due to the efforts of Dr. Mohammed Salih Beg, a professor of modern European history, the history of England, and political science; it was his primary aim in 1958 after gaining his PhD in 1957 from the University of Chicago.
+The university initially consisted of five faculties – Medicine, Engineering, Science, Agriculture, and Arts – but in the following years the number of faculties increased dramatically as a result of growing demands for higher education in the country.

-In 1992 University of Sulaimani was re opened by tremendous efforts and enthusiasm of many Kurdish intellectuals and academics with the people of Sulaimani and was officially reopened on 14 November.
-This university is the mother of other universities in Kurdistan.
-It is the oldest University in Kurdistan proper, therefore, it has its own significance in the history of Kurdistan.
+In 1981, the Ba'ath regime transferred the academic establishment to the city of Erbil because of political activities against the regime, changing the name to Salahaddin University-Erbil.
+The Kurdistan Regional Government, under the Patriotic Union of Kurdistan, reopened the University of Sulaimani on 31 October 1992, with the first students admitted on 14 November.

+In 2021, there were a large number of student protests calling for the reinstatement of allowances for students, which had been suspended in 2014.